seema-kri/EVision-Analytics-EV-Market-Intelligence/README.md

 ### 2 — The post-2020 inflection is structural, not cyclical.

 Registrations: ~11K (2019) → ~14K (2020) → ~60K (2023).
-A 3–4× surge in 3 years does not happen by accident.
-It aligns directly with the US Federal EV tax credit expansion, California ZEV mandates, and major automakers committing publicly to full electrification by 2030.
+A 3–4× surge in 3 years aligns directly with the US Federal EV tax credit expansion, California ZEV mandates, and major automakers committing publicly to full electrification by 2030.
 This is policy-triggered acceleration that will compound forward — it will not revert to pre-2020 baseline.

 > **Implication:** Demand is not the risk.
 Infrastructure is.